InsightIDR Advanced | Quick Start Guide

 - Map InsightIDR Detections to the MITRE ATT&CK Framework Rapid7 Academy lesson

 Days 46 - 90: Optimize for Success

-Configure custom alerts, create custom dashboards, and create automation workflows to tailor InsightIDR to your environment's unique needs.
+Configure basic detection rules (formerly known as custom alerts), create custom dashboards, and create automation workflows to tailor InsightIDR to your environment's unique needs.

-With InsightIDR, you have the option of creating custom alerts when built-in alerts do not suit your needs.
-You configure custom alerts in Log Search.
-Custom alerts can be created manually, or configured to auto-populate.
-You can always switch to a different alert type during configuration.
-There are three kinds of custom alerts.
+With InsightIDR, you have the option of creating basic detection rules when built-in rules do not suit your needs.
+You configure basic detection rules in Log Search.
+Basic detection rules can be created manually, or configured to auto-populate.
+You can always switch to a different rule type during configuration.
+There are three kinds of basic detection rules.

-Also known as “Up Down Monitoring”, inactivity alerts can be used to notify you when an entire log, log group, or particular pattern becomes inactive for a given time period.
+Also known as “Up Down Monitoring”, inactivity rules can be used to notify you when an entire log, log group, or particular pattern becomes inactive for a given time period.

-For setup instructions, see Auto-populate an Inactivity Detection Alert or Manually configure an Inactivity Detection Alert.
+For setup instructions, see Auto-populate a Log Inactivity Detection Rule or Manually configure a Log Inactivity Detection Rule.

 In order for an alert to trigger, a log must match the exact pattern you enter as a search term.
 Alerting on patterns can be useful in situations such as monitoring server errors, critical exceptions, and general performance, and allows you to only monitor events that are important to you.

 Change detection alerts will notify you when a condition changes, such as HTTP 500 errors in your web access logs.
 They are based on calculations that you apply to log(s) or logset(s).

 Customize your dashboards